 2.1 While the Parish of Sampford Courtenay is not regularly or severely affected by major incidents/emergencies there are a number of incidents which do occasionally, or could potentially, occur and for which the Community Resilience Plan provides guidance.
 These events, they're likely risk, effects and impacts are briefly outlined below.
-Refer to the map in Appendix D for site locations.
+Refer to the map in Appendix A for site locations.

 Incident Risks, Effects and Impacts Heavy Snow There is an annual risk of light snow and an occasional risk of heavy snow.
 Heavy snow can impede traffic into and out of the village along the A3072 and prevent movement along smaller roads isolating smaller hamlets across the Parish.
 It may also cause vehicle accidents.
 There are two priority routes through the Parish that are cleared by DCC highway snow ploughs/gritters however more minor routes may remain impassible for longer periods.
 There is the potential threat of disruption of pedestrian movement and the possible cause of physical injury, especially amongst the elderly.
-Fire This is more likely to occur in winter when fires have been lit inside houses.
-With a number of thatched premises in the village there is a risk that a fire in one property could spread to adjacent properties, possibly requiring the need for temporary accommodation for displaced residents.
-See Appendix F for prevention advice.
-There is also risk of fire on farms and agricultural locations from stored machinery, fuel and hay.
-Flooding Surface water runoff from fields and built-up areas accumulates on the surface and causes flooding incidents.
-The key localised areas identified are in the New Inn area of Sampford Courtenay village.
-Other adverse emergency inc idents Emergency Vehicle Access Blocked or width restrictions on certain roads in the Parish due to inappropriate parking of private vehicles in narrow streets preventing access to emergency vehicles.
-Railway or aircraft Incident The Okehampton to Exeter Branch Line, runs through the Parish during summer months.
+Lack of vehicular access adds risk to those that need medical assistance and other personal support.
+FireThis is more likely to occur in winter whave been lit inside houses.
+With a methatched premises in the village/Parish risk that a fire in one property could adjacent properties, possibly requiring the temporary accommodation for displaced See Appendix F for prevention advice.
+There is also risk of fire on farms and a locations from stored machinery, fuel and Flooding Flooding Surface water runoff from fields and built-up accumulates on the surface and causes f incidents.
+The key localised areas identified the New Inn area of Sampford Courtenay Nowhere in the Parish sits of the Flood regist the DCC.
+Other adverse emergency inc Other adverse emergency incidents Emergency Vehicle Access Blocked or width restrictions on certain roads in the Parish due to inappropriate parking of private vehicles in narrow streets has potential for preventing access to emergency vehicles.

+Railway or aircraft Incident The Okehampton to Exeter Branch Line, has now been adopted by Network Rail and the Dartmoor Line is due to open full time for regular passenger service from November 2021.
 The airspace above the Parish is regularly used by military aviation as a training route for low level flying exercises on Dartmoor.
 The A3072 runs through the Parish between Crediton and Hatherleigh.
 The B3215 runs through the Parish between Crediton and Okehampton Many other roads are single lane Both of these main roads have significant heavy goods traffic with potential for road traffic accidents.
 Such an event may result in the death or injury of people and the blockage of traffic.
 On the B3215 there is the additional hazard of a low railway bridge restricting the height of vehicles to 4m26cm Road Traffic Accident Key locations on these roads are identified as greatest risk - - The roundabout at the New Inn The junction at Belstone Corner and Station Road due to poor visibility - Crossroads junction at Sampford Chapple - B3215 Appledore Hill to Beacon Cross Single lane roads pose a particular hazard to traffic and accidents are likely to constrain traffic flows severely.
 This will require the provision of immediate shelter for casualties and survivors.
 Accidents may become more frequent during heavy rainfall and during snow.
 Influenza-Type Disease (Pandemic) With the nature of any Pandemic it could manifest at any time.
 Viruses can be transmitted rapidly from person to person spreading exponentially.
 In our globalised age, travellers often inadvertently help spread them around the region and the world.
 Various strains of flu are prime candidates for creating pandemics because they are easy to catch.